Meihua35/Autumn-Begonia-Sources/README.md

 -  Liao Baifang - The Aftermath of Mengjiang 1928<br />
 -  Xu Shuzheng - Jianguo Chuanzhen / Founding The Republic of China 1921 <br />
 -  Zeng Yujun (edited by Cai Dengden)  - Duan Qirui's important counselor - Memoirs of Zeng Yujun, attached with "The Secret History of Duan Qirui"<br />
+-  Chen Huifen - The Guangdong Provincial Assembly during the Guangxi Clique's rule of Guangdong in the early Republic of China 2011 <br />

 ##   Book Links<br />
 - http://www.guoxue123.com/xiaosuo/0000/mg/index.htm - Romance of the RoC <br />